 Contrary to what some people seem to think, on the basis of my preference of sporting a tie and jacket, I am not the product of an academic, elitist milieu.
 My family was a bohemian one of painters and a rather disorganized existence, never really poor but also never capable of investing in modern luxury habits.
 Classical music, books about painting, sculpture and art history, literature, outings into museums, were all natural ingredients of life.
 There was a piano in the sitting room, touched by anyone with the skills to make it speak (and part of daily life when I was a child).
 The radio played classical music non-stop during the day.
 There were spontaneous visits, sometimes parties, with music making and lively discussions.
 It was totally non-bourgeois while equally non-modernist: abstract and concept art and ‘modern music’ were noticed, and respectfully but indifferently passed-by, because it ‘said’ not much interesting in comparison to so much other, often ‘older’ art.
 Value was not taught, but the adults instinctively assumed that children would live by example after testing its meaning.
 There was not a strong consciousness of tradition, of authority, of elitism, and – looking back half a century – the life style of this milieu was close to that of the French artistic bohemianism of 19th century painters: friendly, not intellectual, strongly visual and artistic – but in this case without the ‘really great’ painters emerging from this humus.
 In short: there was no oppressive value framework being forced upon the children, they had to find-out things for themselves.

-My development – only seriously beginning at the Rotterdam Conservatory – started with Schönberg, not because of some urge to ‘be modern’ but because the expressionist, sombre music of his second, ‘free atonal’ period made – of all the contemporary supply – the strongest impression upon me.
-But quite soon the entire modernist project seemed to me too flawed to be of interest in the longer run, and the discovery of the music of Szymanowski showed the way to a vision of contemporary music, where elements from different sources and different periods could find an expressive synthesis.
+My musical development – only seriously beginning at the Rotterdam Conservatory – started with Schönberg, not because of some urge to ‘be modern’ but because the expressionist, sombre music of his second, ‘free atonal’ period made – of all the contemporary supply – the strongest impression upon me.
+Further exploration of 20C music followed.
+But quite soon the modernist project seemed to me too flawed to be of interest in the longer run, and the discovery of the music of Szymanowski showed the way to a vision of contemporary music, where elements from different sources and different periods could find an expressive synthesis.
 Later-on I discovered that the concept of ‘tradition’ was not some sort of prescriptive orthodoxy but a dynamic, free process, and this opened the door to liberally using whatever sources could be found to create a personal musical language, thoroughly traditional but free from any dogma.
 It was like wearing a tie and jacket for the right reasons and not because of some dictated custom.
-Choosing a major triad free from any pre-conceived framework does, in fact, come closer to how composers like Mozart and Beethoven worked, than to the academic notion of rules, limitations, and the like.
-When a culture is something that is lived rather than artificially applied, whatever rules are directing the dynamics are internalized, form part of the creative personality, and then operate under the stimulus of subconscious ordering where both emotional and rational factors find a happy confluence.
+Choosing a major triad free from any pre-conceived ideological framework does, in fact, come closer to how composers like Mozart and Beethoven worked, than to the academic notion of rules, limitations, and the like.
+When a culture is something that is lived rather than artificially applied, whatever rules are directing the dynamics are internalized, become part of the creative personality, and then operate under the stimulus of subconscious ordering where both emotional and rational factors find a happy confluence.
 This has nothing to do with ‘conservatism’ because nothing is ‘conserved’.

 The meaning of the word ‘conservatism’ in a philosophical/political sense goes back to Edmond Burke, who had a couple of perfectly common sense criticisms upon the French Revolution, which – as we all know – combined highminded utopia with enthusiastic bloodshed.
 His understanding of society as an imperfect but workable organism and his awareness of the chain of generations where responsibility stretches-out to both the past and the future, was informed by a heightened sense of civilization, which always depends upon moderation and the refinement of emotions and ideas.
 It would be regrettable if this sense of civilization could only be found with people with a ‘conservative’ signature; civilization is neither ‘conservative’ nor ‘progressive’ but belongs to all humanity.
 The urge to protect valuable things from the past so that they can live-on in the present and the future, is not ‘conservatism’, as the comparison with dentistry amply shows.
 If this common sense mentality is mainly found in ‘conservative circles’, it is to their credit, and proves the importance of their contribution to the discourse about how our civilization should develop.
 We should appreciate and value everything that may improve civilization, wherever it is found.

 The notion of a ‘dismissive conservatism’ as the enemy of progress stems from a period when political and otherwise thinking had clear delineations: now half a century ago.
 But the world is more complex than the distinction between leftwing and rightwing thinking.
 Metaphorically speaking: carefully choosing a triad or a tie, cultivating one’s intellectual abilities and manners, as well as one’s taste in cultural matters, are – next to so many other things – part of the process of civilization, the very thing contemporary Western society so obviously needs.
 The human condition is not a thing from last year but from millennia of experience.
 In the course of numerous generations, man has discovered values which enhance life and the life of the mind; it would be wise to not reject but embrace the wisdom of so much experience and apply it, where possible and appropriate, in our own life and time, adapting it to our own condition.
-This has profound consequences for our arts: what had been damned as ‘conservative’ half a century ago, may now emerge as the most progressive pool of ideas of today.
+This has profound consequences for our arts: what had been damned as ‘conservative’ half a century ago, may now emerge as the most ‘progressive’ pool of ideas of today.